 Accelerated Master's Program

-The Department of Psychology and Department of Sociology and Family Studies is proposing to develop a new Accelerated Master’s Program (AMP) at UNA which allow admitted students to take select graduate courses that count towards completion of both their undergraduate and graduate degrees at UNA.
-This collaboration would permit psychology majors who are accepted into the AMP to take up to 9 hours of graduate-level coursework in the Family and Community Services master’s program that would count as elective PY courses and graduate credit.
-In order to be eligible for the AMP, students must meet the following criteria: (a) be a Psychology major, (b) completed 90 or more hours toward their undergraduate degree, (c) have an overall GPA of 3.0 (4.0 scale) at time of entry into the AMP, (d) have earned an A or B on all coursework in the Psychology major, and (e) receive a simple majority approval vote from Department of Psychology faculty having classroom (or similar) experience which permits an evaluation of academic potential.
-Final approval will be granted via the department chairs of Psychology and Sociology and Family Studies.
+The Department of Psychology and Sociology participates in UNA's Accelerated Master’s Program (AMP).
+The AMP permits qualified undergraduate students the opportunity to take up to 9 hours of graduate-level coursework in the Family and Community Services master’s program that would count as elective PY courses and graduate credit.
+In order to be eligible for the AMP, students must meet the following criteria: (a) be a Psychology major, (b) completed 90 or more hours toward their undergraduate degree, (c) have an overall GPA of 3.0 (4.0 scale) at time of entry into the AMP, (d) have earned an A or B on all coursework in the Psychology major, and (e) receive a simple majority approval vote from Psychology faculty having classroom (or similar) experience which permits an evaluation of academic potential.
+Final approval will be granted via the coordinator of the Family and Community Services graduate program.

 Following acceptance into the AMP program, beginning in the summer of their senior year (minimum of 90 completed credit hours), participants will be eligible to take up to 9 credit hours of any of the following courses for both undergraduate and graduate credit: